 There are various signs most people area aware of for when your little one is needing a sleep.
 The problem with these are that often when baby is yawning it’s because they are beyond tired.
 So you see them rubbing eyes, crying, and think right off we go to bed but then they just won’t sleep.
 They are now overtired and you’re so confused because they showed all the signs of being ready for sleep.

 Some children don’t even show signs of tiredness at all, which makes it even more important to understand what their awake windows are.

 WHEN IS THE AWAKE WINDOW?

-This varies by age, so it’s useful to have a guide, luckily I have guide with age appropriate awake windows from newborn through to toddlers age 3, click here to grab yours now.
+This varies by age, so it’s useful to have a guide, luckily I have guide with age appropriate awake windows from 4-12 months, click here to grab yours now.

 As your child grows the windows get bigger so newborns for example will need more frequent naps.
 As the window gets bigger the number of naps decreases.

 It’s KEY to get them to sleep within the awake window not at the end of the windows.
 Many people make this mistake where if the window is say 2.5 hours, they put them to sleep after 2.5 hours when your child is then starting to become overtired.